 Log in to your Linode Cloud Manager account and select the Linodes link in the sidebar to view a list of all your Linodes.

-To see a more detailed view, select the Linode whose IPv6 address you would like to find and click on its Networking tab.
+To see a more detailed view, select the Linode which uses the IPv6 address you would like to find.

-Under the IPv6 section, you can view the Linode’s SLAAC and Link Local IPv6 addresses.
+Under the IP Addresses table, you can view the Linode’s SLAAC and Link Local IPv6 addresses.